 Required by new students who began college fall 2021 or thereafter.
-Students who started prior to fall 2021 and maintained continuous attendance will not be required to meet Area F. Continuous attendance is defined as enrolled and received a letter grade, W, P/NP in at least one semester in an academic year.
-Course may not double count in Area D, student must choose D or F
+Students who started at a CSU or CCC prior to fall 2021 and maintained continuous attendance will not be required to meet Area F. Continuous attendance is defined as enrolled and received a letter grade, W, P/NP in at least one semester in an academic year.
+Course may not double count in Area D, student must choose D or F; if course was taken prior to fall 2021, students may not use the course in Area F

-Ethnic Studies 1^, 3^ (courses are also in Area D, but will not double count, student will need to choose area D or F)
+Ethnic Studies 1[^], 3[^] (courses are also in Area D, but will not double count, student will need to choose area D or F) if course was taken prior to fall 2021, students may not use the course in Area F